 - Where can you get it?
 You can get it in the US through Best Buy, and in the UK through the Acer online storefront.

-The Acer Nitro 5 is available in the US through Best Buy (opens in new tab) and in the UK through the Acer online store (opens in new tab), with Australian availability yet to be announced.
-The configuration on offer feature's a 12th-Gen Intel Core i5-12500H, Nvidia RTX 3050 Ti dedicated graphics, 16GB DDR4 RAM, and a 512GB PCIe SSD.
+The Acer Nitro 5 is available in the US through Best Buy and in the UK through the Acer online store, with Australian availability yet to be announced.
+The configuration on offer features a 12th-Gen Intel Core i5-12500H, Nvidia RTX 3050 Ti dedicated graphics, 16GB DDR4 RAM, and a 512GB PCIe SSD.
+Look out for any Acer promo codes that could bring the cost down.

 - Value: 4/5